olikraus/lpc804_plu/README.md

 "pluc" vs NXP "PLU configuration tool":
  - pluc is just a commandline tool, it reads a specification and writes C code
- - pluc basically does not require any knowledge of the PLU details, just specify the problem. "pluc" will generate an error if it does not fit into the PLU.
+ - pluc basically does not require any knowledge of the PLU details, just specify the problem. "pluc" will generate an error if the result does not fit into the PLU.
  - pluc is available for linux and windows
+ - pluc does not support high level languages like VHDL or Verilog.
+However the asumption is, that PLA, BEX, KISS or BMS formats are powerful enough to describe problems for the LPC804 PLU.
+ - pluc does not contain a graphical user interface or schematic editor